Charl0tte19/SAGE-Defense-for-Federated-Learning/README.md

 ## Prerequisites

+Our experiments were run on GeForce RTX 3090.
 We use Python 3.8 and the required packages are listed as follows.

+- pytorch 1.8.0
+- torchvision 0.9.0
+- torchaudio 0.8.0
+- cudatoolkit 11.1
+- scikit-learn 0.24.1
+- scipy 1.5.4
+- matplotlib 3.3.4
+- numpy 1.19.5